BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 }
 ```

 This event handler does three things when you submit a form.
 First, it calls `event.preventDefault()`.
 That's because the default action for a form is to send the form data to the server and then reload the page.
 We don't want action.
-Next, it converts the data into JSON form in two steps.
+Next, it converts the data into JSON form in two steps, `Object.fromEntries()` and `JSON.stringify()`.
 Finally, it writes the JSON version of the form data out to the page using the `addToArticle()` function we were using before.

 Refresh the page, enter something into the form, and click `Submit`.

-## localStorage
+## window.localStorage

-Web browsers have a localStorage collection where you can store strings that will be retained between page refreshes and even between browser sessions.
+Web browsers have a [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) collection where you can store strings that will be retained between page refreshes and even between browser sessions.
 We'll store the form data in that collection and retrieve it when the page loads.

 Update the `submitForm` function with one more line like this: